NERSC/LibWrap/module/README.md

 ## Configuration File
-The configuration file (e.g., hdf5.config,posix\_rdwt.config) contains keyword (in capital) followed by user parameters new line.
+The configuration file (e.g., hdf5.config, posix\_rdwt.config) contains keyword (in capital) followed by user parameters new line.
 Only FUNCTIONS keyword is mandatory.
 Other are optional.
 ```
 MODE - This should be set with either static/shared/both.
 Based on the parameter you provide, the wrapper will be built with either static or shared or  both mode.
 FUNCTIONS - The signature of functions to be wrap.
 One function per line.
 Also corresponding user wrapper seperated by colon.